Focusing system SX-70: Split-circle vs Ground-glass

 Ground-Glass Focusing

-Focus is set by adjusting the focusing wheel until the image on the viewing screen appears uniformly sharp (Figure 1 and 2).
+In the early SX-70 type models the focusing screen was standard without the split-circle rangefinder.
+Focus was set by adjusting the focusing wheel until the image on the viewing screen appears uniformly sharp (Figure 1 and 2).
 This method provides an unobstructed view of the scene, which can simplify composition and evaluation of focus across the entire frame.
 Many photographers favor ground-glass screens for their consistency and lack of visual interference.
-This type of focusing screen was standard in early SX-70 models.